Yoshkar-Ola: Etymology

+Kokshaga'.
+It is also known as Charla (Чарла) by the Mari people.

 History

 Yoshkar-Ola was established as a military fortress in 1584, following the Russian conquest of the Mari region.

-Yoshkar-Ola means “red city” in Mari and before 1919 was known as Tsaryovokokshaysk (Царевококшайск), between 1919 and 1927 also as Krasnokokshaysk (Краснококшайск) both after the Malaya Kokshaga River and is known as Charla (Чарла) amongst the Mari people.

 During the Soviet era, especially after World War II, the city was a regional industrial and transport center and grew to its current size.

 The collapse of the Soviet Union removed support for state enterprises, and led to the shutdown of most manufacturing activity in the area.
 Much of the city's economic activity was supported by shuttle traders who would transport (often counterfeit) goods from the bustling markets of Moscow to Yoshkar-Ola's bazaars.
 The sharp decline in living standards led to the emigration of specialized professionals to larger cities in Russia.

 Geography

 The Malaya Kokshaga River runs through the city.

 Time zone

 Yoshkar-Ola is located in the MSK time zone (Moscow time).
 The offset of the applicable time relative to UTC is +3:00 In accordance with the applicable time and longitude, the average solar noon in Yoshkar-Ola occurs at 11:48.